MrFarland/DM-Operations-Center/Module/08-Environment/wilderness_hazards-quicksand.md

 ### Quicksand
 [Home](dm-operations-center) > [Environment](environment-menu) > [Wilderness Hazards](wilderness-hazards) > Quicksand {.small-text}

 Quicksand covers the ground in a 10' square and is usually 10' deep.
 A creature entering the area sinks [1d4](/roll/1d4) + 1 feet and is [restrained](restrained).
-On the start of each turn, it sinks another [1d4](/roll/1d4).
+At the start of each turn, it sinks another [1d4](/roll/1d4).

 #### Escape
-A creature that is not submerged may use it's action to make a [Strength](strength) check.
+A creature that is not submerged may use its action to make a [Strength](strength) check.

 [DC](difficulty-class) = 10 + # of feet sunk {.text-center}